Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Overview of Causal Graphical Models

-It is well known that the target parameter $\psi(t)$ cannot be expressed as a function of the observed data or, in other words, is not \emph{identified} if no assumptions are made about the data generating process \citep{pearl2009causality}.
-The use of graphs for causal inference has become increasingly popular as they provide a succinct pictorial representation of substantive nonparametric assumptions made by the data analyst \citep{greenland1999causal, williams2018directed, hunermund2019causal}.
-A directed acyclic graph (DAG) $\G(V)$ is defined as a set of nodes $V$ connected through directed edges such that there are no directed cycles.
-When the vertex set is clear from the given context, we will often abbreviate $\G(V)$ as simply $\G$.
-DAGs have been used to define both statistical and causal models. \emph{Statistical models} of a DAG $\G(V)$ are sets of distributions that factorize as,
+The target parameter $\psi(t)$ cannot be expressed as a function of the observed data, or in other words, is not identified, if no assumptions are made about the data generating process \citep{pearl2009causality}.
+Causal graphs are a popular tool that can be used to provide an intuitive picture of substantive nonparametric assumptions made by the data analyst \citep{greenland1999causal, richardson2013single, williams2018directed, hunermund2019causal}.